-Health consumer and advocate with extensive experience in public health, including health education, quality use of medicines and consumer and community engagement.
+Michael is a health consumer advocate with extensive experience in public health, including in health promotion, quality use of medicines, and accreditation and quality improvement.

 Debra is passionate about reducing health disparities, especially for vulnerable people living with disabilities, their carers and support workers.
 She is a member of several clinical safety & quality committees for Metro South Health Service in Western Australia and a member of the Choosing Wisely Implementation Group at Fiona Stanley Hospital.

 She is the consumer representative on The Executive Committee, Clinical Governance Committee and Education & Training Committee at Rockingham Peel Health Campus and the current Chair of the Consumer Advisory Council at Rockingham General Hospital.
 Debra was a finalist in the 2018 Health Consumer’s Council Consumer Excellence Awards.